TehPers/StardewValleyMods/docs/TehPers.FishingOverhaul/Content Packs.md

 [**JSON Schema**][treasure schema]

-The `trash.json` file configures where and when trash can be caught.
+The `treasure.json` file configures where and when treasure can be caught.

 | Property          | Type     | Required | Value                    |
 | ----------------- | -------- | -------- | ------------------------ |